-Transportation to and from the service setting is a component part of the service for residential habilitation and is paid as an add-on to the direct support unit cost rate.
+Transportation to and from the service setting is a component part of the service for residential habilitation, day habilitation and prevocational service and is paid as an add-on to the direct support unit cost rate.
 Rates for residential services do not include any costs associated with room and board.
-For Day Habilitation, Community Participation, and Pre-Vocational services, transportation to and/or from the service location may be billed separately as a component part of the service for days when it is provided.